LUDVIG: Learning-Free Uplifting of 2D Visual Features to Gaussian Splatting Scenes: From 3D uplifting to downstream tasks

-\vsp \paragraph{{Multiple-view} segmentation with DINOv2.} We construct 2D feature maps at the patch level using DINOv2 with registers~\citep{darcet2024registers} and uplift them into a high resolution and fine-grained 3D semantic representation which is then used for segmentation.
-The 2D feature maps are constructed using a combination of a sliding windows mechanism and dimensionality reduction of the original DINOv2 features as described in Appendix~\ref{sec:appendix-dino_seg} and illustrated in Fig.~\ref{fig:appendix-sliding-windows} therein.
-This approach enhances the granularity of spatial representations by aggregating patch-level representations to form pixel-level features.
-The 2D feature maps from the $m$ training views are uplifted using Eq.~(\ref{eq:uplifting}) and the resulting 3D features are then re-projected into any viewing direction $d$ using Eq.~(\ref{eq:rendering}) to compute rendered 2D features $(\hat{F}_{d,p})$.
-To obtain segmentation masks, we construct a predictor score $P(\hat{F}_{d,p})$ for a 2D pixel $p$ to belong to the foreground, based on its corresponding rendered feature.
-The score $P$ is obtained by comparing the rendered features $(\hat{F}_{d,p})$ with \textit{foreground features} $\mathcal{F}_{\text{ref}} := (\hat{F}_{d_1,p})_{p\in \mathcal{P}}$ corresponding to the \textit{foreground mask} computed on the \textit{reference frame} $I_1$, see Appendix~\ref{sec:appendix-dino_seg}.
-The final segmentation mask is then obtained by thresholding.
+\myparagraph{Segmentation with SAM} SAM~\citep{kirillov2023sam, ravi2024sam2} is a supervised pretrained model that, given an input image and point prompts, generates segmentation masks.
+We uplift SAM masks from multiple views using Eq.~(\ref{eq:uplifting}); this aggregation improves cross-view consistency and leads to better single-view segmentation.
+On each view, SAM is run multiple times with different prompt sets obtained by uplifting and reprojecting the reference mask, and the resulting predictions are averaged (see Sec.~A.1).
+The final prediction is obtained by rendering the 3D mask into the target frame and thresholding.
+Results obtained with this strategy are reported for SAM~\citep{kirillov2023sam} and SAM2~\citep{ravi2024sam2} in Sec.~\ref{sec:exp-seg}.

-\vsp \paragraph{Enhancing segmentation with DINOv2 using 3D graph diffusion.} DINOv2 provides generic visual features that do not explicitly include segmentation information, unlike models such as SAM that were specifically trained for such a task.
-Consequently, 2D projections of uplifted DINOv2 features might fail to separate distinct objects that have similar features.
-This challenge can be mitigated by incorporating 3D spatial information, which may help separate them.
+\myparagraph{Segmentation with DINOv2} We construct 2D feature maps using DINOv2 with registers~\citep{darcet2024registers}, applying a sliding window over the image followed by dimensionality reduction of the DINOv2 features.
+To favor the first principal components, known to focus on the foreground objects~\citep{oquab2024dinov2}, the features are re-weighted by the eigenvalues of the PCA decomposition.
+The 2D feature maps from the $m$ training views are uplifted using Eq.~(\ref{eq:uplifting}) and the resulting 3D features are re-projected into any direction using Eq.~(\ref{eq:rendering}).
+2D segmentation is obtained by thresholding the similarity between projected features and those from the foreground pixels $\mathcal{P}$ in the reference frame (see Sec.~A.2).
+This approach corresponds to an ablation discussed in Sec.~\ref{sec:exp-seg}.